-- Inspect the vertical studs that extend from the foundation to the first floor of your home.
+- foundation to the first floor of your home.
 These are common in crawl space areas and are called cripple walls.
-If they are exposed (for example, without sheathing) on the inside, they could buckle in the ground motion that accompanies many large earthquakes. - exterior siding • Strengthen the cripple walls by nailing plywood sheathing to the vertical studs, sill plate, and top plate.
+If they are exposed (for example, without sheathing) on the inside, they could buckle in the ground motion that accompanies many large earthquakes. - Strengthen the cripple walls by nailing plywood sheathing to the vertical studs, sill plate, and top plate.